-Austin Cindric Wins, Busch & Larson Collide At Illinois 300
+Austin Cindric Wins, Busch & Larson Collide at Illinois 300

 “It’s crazy to think that probably the two best cars at the end of that race both had an issue.
 The third-place car wins the race.
 That’s the way I see it.
 It’s not like I went out there and took the lead away.
 But we were in position.
 One of our best-executed races so far this year with probably our best speed we’ve shown this year,” Cindric said, while still on the track after his victory.

+Cindric neatly slotted into second, until on the very last lap, Blaney’s car ran out of fuel.
+Cindric was then able to zip by Blaney and claim the victory for himself.

-Austin Cindric Wins After Bell And Blaney Suffer Engine and Fuel Issues
+Austin Cindric Wins After Bell & Blaney Suffer Engine & Fuel Issues

 It’s more than just a win; Cindric’s victory marks him the ninth different race winner this year and has catapulted him into the playoffs.